What is the history of Dodgeball? What are its origins? Where did Dodgeball come from? Who invented it? Here is the history of Dodgeball.

 It is unknown of the true inventor of the game in Africa that was used to train warriors.
 However, after seeing people playing the game, a man named Dr James H. Carlisle.
 He was originally interested in agility and ruthlessness that was being shown by the warriors as well as the heart they were showing.
 Carlisle originally took the game back to England to show some of his pupils however they soon realized that they did not have the natural ability and accuracy that the warriors back in Africa had.
 He was able to transform the game into one that everyone could play once he returned to teaching at St. Mary's college in Norfolk.

 Many have concluded that the original game of dodgeball was played around 200 years ago in order to train African warriors.
 However, some people also believe that it was played around 500 BC in Asia, Greece, or Mesoamerica.
-The official rules of the game of dodgeball were created Philip Ferguson who witnessed some games at St. Mary's using the rules that that Carlisle created.
+The official rules of the game of dodgeball were created by Philip Ferguson who witnessed some games at St. Mary's using the rules that Carlisle created.
 Furgeson would change the game to include two teams playing on opposite sides of the field and he created his new rules for the game in 1905.
 From here the sport took off.

 After the new set of rules were created, the game became very popular throughout the 1910s and 1920s.
 It was adapted as a sport at Princeton and Yale and later the National Deathbrick League was created.
-Many schools systems introduced the sport to be played during gym class with their students.
+Many school systems introduced the sport to be played during gym class with their students.
 However, after many years of playing the sport in gym class, it was taken out after it was cited for many instances of bullying.
 Currently, they have taken out the sport from gym class and it is rare to find it played in schools.